I want awareness-raising tools that have been designed to prevent and respond to this misconduct.

 - Accessing, viewing, storing, or sharing sexually explicit images, text, cartoons, jokes, or any other form of sexually explicit material, or failing to immediately delete such material if received

-The listed above is not complete –similar inappropriate actions are also considered misconduct.
-Learn more about misuse of IOM resources in IN/123 Rev. 1 (HYPERLINK) and ___?
+The list above is not exhaustive –similar inappropriate actions are also considered misconduct.
+Learn more about misuse of IOM resources in IN/123 Rev. 1 (ICT Policies and Guidelines).